 Excessive vocalizations or demanding behaviors: Is your kitty seeking more attention than usual?
 This could be a coping phenomenon brought on by the stress of isolation.

 Grooming issues: Cats are clean and groom themselves often, but excessive grooming is often a sign that your cat is suffering from separation anxiety.

 Destructive behavior and aggression: If your kitty is not properly stimulated or engaged with other living beings, she can turn destructive, finding inappropriate ways to relieve her boredom.
 You may notice scratches on the furniture, knocked over plants or urine stains on your carpet.

 Lethargy: Cats spend a ton of time napping, dozing and lounging, but if you notice them sleeping more than usual, or at times of the day when they're normally awake, then your cat may be suffering from melancholy.

 Litter-box issues: Cats who are lonely may act out by deciding to relieve themselves in areas other than their litter boxes such as laundry baskets or the corners of rooms.
 However, there may be more going with cats who don't use their litter boxes.
-Feline Lower Urinary Tract Disease (FLUTD) is a group of disorders and diseases that effect the urinary tract and colon, such as irritable bowel disease.
+Feline lower urinary tract disease (FLUTD) is a group of disorders and diseases that affect the urinary tract and colon, such as irritable bowel disease.
 These disorders can lead to inappropriate elimination.